Single Parent? Formalize Your Estate Intentions

 This is especially true if you’re the single parent of an underage child.
 In that case, you must carefully consider what your child’s life will look like if something were to happen to you.
 Would they live with a relative or ex-spouse?
 Would they have to leave their school and community?
 What kind of limitations would they have when accessing their inheritance?

 One key way to address your child in your estate plan is by including a trust and a trustee.
 Should you pass away, the trust can accept funds from your estate, retirement plan, IRA and insurance settlement, as well as from any claim, judgment or settlement that may result from the cause of your death.
-Furthermore, having a trust in place gives any court a legitimate basis to determine your wishes and expectations for your child, including who you wish to carry out those wishes and who should remain an advocate and influence in your child’s life.
+Furthermore, having a trust in place gives any court a legitimate basis to determine your wishes and expectations for your child, including who would carry out those wishes and who should remain an advocate and influence in your child’s life.

 Important questions to think through